Does My Child Have ADHD or Just High Energy?

 • Are the new behaviours persisting?

 These questions can help parents explore their child’s emotions or mental wellbeing more effectively.
-Behaviors like acting out, lashing out, increased anger, or withdrawing socially could point to larger issues your child is facing.
+Behaviours like acting out, lashing out, increased anger, or withdrawing socially could point to larger issues your child is facing.
 Kids often struggle with unresolved emotions, anxiety, or self-esteem issues and may not have the tools or understanding to handle them on their own.

 Child counselling and therapy provide children with an open and safe place to work through these feelings or behaviours with dedicated and compassionate professionals.